Voyager 1 (EP): Album details

 The album was recorded live in London and New York City during 1992.
 Four of the six tracks appear on other Verve albums or EPs, those being "Gravity Grave" and "She's a Superstar" on Verve EP; and "Slide Away", "One Way to Go" and "Already There" on A Storm in Heaven.

 Only 1000 clear blue vinyl copies were pressed, making it a collector's item.
 However, 300 of the copies were ruined in transit from Britain to the United States, making this even rarer.
 As of 1 January 2016, three of them can be bought online on amazon.com, the highest priced at $10,000.
 Several third-party websites also have the digital version, selling at various costs.
 It was confirmed on Twitter by Brian Cannon of Microdot on 16 January 2022 that the release was indeed an official release put out by Hut Recordings, made to appear like a bootleg.
 Brian's thumbprint and the letter M can be found on the rear of the sleeve.

+The album was re-released on vinyl for the first time on Record Store Day 2025.